Western Illinois University logo

 Key Highlights

-• Historic Sherman Hall, the university's original primary facility, is listed on the National Register of Historic Places.
+• Sherman Hall, the university's original administration building, is recognized on the National Register of Historic Places.

 Timeline